AgentForceTeamOfficial/UA2-Agent/README.md

 💡 Here are some principles we follow:

 - **Reduce alignment cost**: quickly adapting to the user's preference by retrieving trajectories with high rewards beforehand.
-- **Reduce exploration cost**: directly extrapolating the key actions that lead to the success of the retrieved trajectories.
+- **Reduce exploration cost**: directly transfer short-cuts in interaction / reasoning process that lead to the success of the retrieved trajectories.
 - **Reduce self cost**: extracting structured records from free-form insights, without the aid of LLMs or human annotators; retrieving the most similar profile for reference, instead of agent planning from scratch or searching in huge memory/experience space.

 **Two major modules**: